 As the chair's job is to tap the wisdom of the board, all points of view need to be brought to bear on important decisions.
-Developing your own, and the board's capacity, to be comfortable with some constructive tension.
+Developing your own, and the board's capacity, to accept some constructive tension on an issue will be important from time to time.
 Often there is much to be gained by exploring minority views.
 To do this effectively, the chair, after articulating what seems to be the dominant view, can:

 - Ask if anyone feels differently about the matter?
-(The chair should make it possible that a single minority voice can easily be joined often if there is one such view, there are others) - Ask if there is anyone else who has some reservations - Ask the minority, one by one, what they need to come along with the majority - Find out if the majority are willing to do what is required to bring the others along?
+(The chair should make it possible that a single minority voice can easily be joined often if there is one such view, there are others) - Ask if anyone has any reservations about the proposed course of action and what might they be - Ask the minority, one-by-one, what they need to come along with the majority - Find out if the majority is willing to do what is required to bring the others along? - Try to reframe negative comments to positive ones ("If you feel that will not work, what do you think will?") - Inquiring about similarities amongst competing ideas